ucbepic/docetl/docs/operators/map.md

 # Map Operation

-The Map operation in docetl applies a specified transformation to each item in your input data, allowing for complex processing and insight extraction from large, unstructured documents.
+The Map operation in DocETL applies a specified transformation to each item in your input data, allowing for complex processing and insight extraction from large, unstructured documents.

 ## 🚀 Example: Analyzing Long-Form News Articles